Santos FC: The first Continental Treble in the world and the Pentacampeonato

 After 50 years Santos began to be seen as the best team in the world.
 When Pelé made his debut in the Campeonato Paulista in 1957, the team was already twice state champion (1955/56).
-The King had as fellow players Zito, Pagão, Formiga, Hélvio, Jair da Rosa Pinto, Urubatão, Tite and Pepe.
+Pelé had as fellow players Zito, Pagão, Formiga, Hélvio, Jair da Rosa Pinto, Urubatão, Tite and Pepe.
 Santos won the third state title in 50 years, the magical year of 1958 – in which Brazil won the World Cup in Sweden, with Zito Santos, Pelé and Pepe, and won in spectacular fashion.
 Santos scored 143 goals in 38 games, averaging 3.76 per game, and conceded only 40 goals.
 Pelé set a record that has never been equaled in any state competition in the country: he scored no less than 58 goals.
 Santos' traditional rivals were heavily beaten in 1958, particularly a 10–0 win against the Nacional.
 In addition to state titles, Santos won the Rio-São Paulo in 1959, beating Vasco in the final by 3–0 with two goals by Coutinho, who was only 16 years old.
 Coutinho also scored five goals against Ponte Preta, and Santos won the game by 12–1 even without Pelé.

 No other team had a dominance in Brazilian football as great as Santos in the 1960s.
 The club won eight titles: six Brazilian Championships (five Taça Brasil and one Torneio Roberto Gomes Pedrosa), two Copas Libertadores, two Intercontinental Cups, three Rio-São Paulo, a South American Recopa, a World and numerous international tournaments.

 A poll in the magazine El Gráfico saw dozens of experts from South America and Europe choose the Santos side of 1962/63 as the best team of all time.